chuyiting/active-exploration/README.md

 ## Compiling and Running

 1. Clone the repository with `--recursive` to get all the dependencies.
+3. The custom Mitsuba 2 version is in the [ext](./ext/) folder and you need to compile it first.
-2. Compile Mitsuba 2, following the [documentation](https://mitsuba2.readthedocs.io/en/latest/src/getting_started/compiling.html) make sure to have all the prerequisites.
+4. Compile Mitsuba 2, following the [documentation](https://mitsuba2.readthedocs.io/en/latest/src/getting_started/compiling.html) make sure to have all the prerequisites.
-3. If you are having issues with the Python scripts not finding the mitsuba/enoki module look at the Mitsuba 2 documentation above and at their [github](https://github.com/mitsuba-renderer/mitsuba2)
+5. If you are having issues with the Python scripts not finding the mitsuba/enoki module look at the Mitsuba 2 documentation above and at their [github](https://github.com/mitsuba-renderer/mitsuba2)

 You are ready to go!